Working times define the standard days which a resource works.

 When you first create a resource, the working times are set to default values based on the default working days settings in your account.

-The working times entered should be their standard contracted hours.
-The working times entered will be used to work out the availability of your resources in the planner.
+The working times entered should be the resources standard contracted hours.
+The working times will be used to work out the availability of your resources in the planner.

 Sometimes, a resource does not have all of their working time as availability for work.
 Use the availability % to adjust this.
 Learn more here.

-Normal working times for a named resource are entered in hours per day, whereas for a resource team they are entered in FTE per day.
+Working times for a named resource are entered in hours per day, whereas for a resource group they are entered in FTE per day.

 - Select the resources menu option.

 - Select the edit icon next to the resource you want to update.

 Effective date - The date the normal working time becomes effective.
 You can enter future effective dates if you wish.